 The key with enamel is to clean little and often, simply using a damp cloth to wipe away all soap when the bath is still warm after use.
 When you do come to clean it, follow these tips.

-- Never use abrasive cleaners such as scouring powders and steel wool on an enamel bath as they will damage the finish.
+- Never use abrasive cleaners to clean an enamel bath, avoid scouring powders and steel wool on an enamel bath as they will damage the finish.

 - Don’t use acidic products, even vinegar, as they could wear away the enamel, which makes it unpleasant to touch and prone to discolouration.